Georgia Tech: Campus services

+The Stinger is the campus bus network and is open to the general public.
+The Stinger routes transports students throughout campus and also offer connections to the Midtown station, Atlantic Station, and Emory University.

-The Office of Information Technology, or OIT, manages most of the Institute's computing resources (and some related services such as campus telephones).
+The Office of Information Technology, or OIT, manages most of the institute's computing resources (and some related services such as campus telephones).
 With the exception of a few computer labs maintained by individual colleges, OIT is responsible for most of the computing facilities on campus.
 Student, faculty, and staff e-mail accounts are among its services.
 Georgia Tech's ResNet provides free technical support to all students and guests living in Georgia Tech's on-campus housing (excluding fraternities and sororities).
 ResNet is responsible for network, telephone, and television service, and most support is provided by part-time student employees.